-If you want to stay connected, but you’re after something a bit sleeker and more subtle than a traditional smartwatch, you’re in luck – 2019 has already ushered in a number of models that are seriously turning on the style.
+If you want to stay connected, but you’re after something a bit sleeker and more subtle than a traditional smartwatch, you’re in luck – this year we’ve seen a number of models that are seriously turning on the style.

 Why choose between a ‘real’ watch and a smartwatch when you can have both?
 There’s more choice than ever this year, including devices that look like the traditional watches you might buy in a jewellery shop, and slim watches for women or men with smaller wrists.